 Failing to achieve a project or sell yourself right should not make you overwork yourself.
 Remember that you are human and the body can break down if overworked.

 Sometimes I stay up all night repeatedly for days, looking for the best ways to monetize my skills or alternates without failing.
 But I’d keep the night drooling over successful projects and wondering if I have a chance.
-Little did I know that I was hurting myself even more and paying way for the startup depression I wanted to avoid.
+Little did I know that I was hurting myself even more and paying the way for the startup depression I wanted to avoid.

 Understand that Not All Business Can Be Successful at The First Trial